SoroushSaDev/mqtt-server/README.md

 ### Notes
 - Building the server for the first time might take longer due to the installation of required packages & libraries (Network connection required)
-- If you wanna use the API version, set the value of the "apiURL" variable in the ".env" file to retreive users & ACL data from your desired endpoint, by default it is set to the local address (127.0.0.1)
+- If you wanna use the API version, for "env.go" file, set the value of the "apiURL" variable in the ".env" file and for the "api.go" file set the value in the "api.go" file itself to retreive users & ACL data from your desired endpoint, by default it is set to the local address (127.0.0.1)
 - If you wanna use the Static version, you can set your users info in the "authRules" variable